cpriest/SnapLinksPlus/DevNotes.md

     - Signing of beta versions for wider testing

  - **Test, issue?**
+    - Possible improvement to obscured element detection:
+        - Use the middle point of the intersection of the selection rect and the bounding rect rather than the middle point of the bounding rect, this catches cases where the bottom half of the element is obscured, but not all of it

+     - Consider: querySelectorAll('*:enabled') may give all elements of concern, even Elements which are divs but have an onclick() enabled or listened to.

  -  **Todo**
+    - Switch this._onKeyUp = ... .bind() to this.onKeyUp = ... .bind()

 # Next Major Release (3.2.0)
  - **Bugs**